-(1) sickness or injury,

-- (a) for life coverage, with payment of premium, - (i) and you are younger than age 65 and do not qualify for waiver of premium, until the date which is the earliest of: - 1. the date the employer stops paying premiums or otherwise determines that coverage has terminated, and - 2. your attainment of age 65. - (ii) and you are age 65 or older and: - 1. qualify for benefits under the short term disability coverage in this group benefit plan or the employer's short term disability coverage plan if administered by Canada Life, from the date such disability commenced until the date you first cease to qualify for such benefits, or
+- (1) sickness or injury, - (a) for life coverage, with payment of premium, - (i) and you are younger than age 65 and do not qualify for waiver of premium, until the date which is the earliest of: - 1. the date the employer stops paying premiums or otherwise determines that coverage has terminated, and - 2. your attainment of age 65. - (ii) and you are age 65 or older and: - 1. qualify for benefits under the short term disability coverage in this group benefit plan or the employer's short term disability coverage plan if administered by Canada Life, from the date such disability commenced until the date you first cease to qualify for such benefits, or

-- 2. do not qualify for benefits under the short term disability coverage in this group benefit plan or the employer's short term disabilitycoverage plan if administered by Canada Life, until the date which is the earliest of: - a. the date the employer stops paying premiums or otherwise determines that coverage has terminated, and - b. the end of the sixth month following the date you ceased to be actively at work due to disease or injury, - (b) for all other coverage, until the earliest of the dates specified in the above Employee Coverage section. - (2) approved leave of absence, for a period of time outlined in the collective agreement. - (3) temporary layoff, until the end of the month following the month in which you were laid off or your leave commenced.
+- 2. do not qualify for benefits under the short term disability coverage in this group benefit plan or the employer's short term disabilitycoverage plan if administered by Canada Life, until the date which is the earliest of: - a. the date the employer stops paying premiums or otherwise determines that coverage has terminated, and - b. the end of the sixth month following the date you ceased to be actively at work due to disease or injury, - (b) for all other coverage, until the earliest of the dates specified in the above Employee Coverage section. - (2) temporary layoff or approved leave of absence, until the end of the month following the month in which you were laid off or your leave commenced.